Find Grad Schools

 24 Yearly Graduations

 University of Wisconsin - Madison comes in at #11 on our list of the most popular colleges offering master's degrees in clinical nutrition.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+Each year, around 44,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 24 people received their master's degree in clinical nutrition from UW - Madison.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+About 97% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #12